BSAC eLearning is a new system allowing you to begin or progress your diver training with online theory sessions.

 Once the course is completed, does the Diving Officer still have to sign the qualification record book to award the qualification?

 Yes.
-If the trainee purchased a physical pack as well as eLearning, the DO will need to sign the QRB.
-Digital pack trainees will have a qualification record page at the back of their student manual which will need to be printed and signed.
+Trainees will have a qualification record page at the back of their student manual which will need to be printed and signed.

 Once the DO is happy that everything has been completed to the BSAC standard, they will then award the qualification, as usual, using the trainee's URN via the online form.